Spinning sweeps, glowing blips, and soft beeps create an instant command-center vibe—no hardware needed.

 Map out pretend missions on a whiteboard while the sweep spins.
 Assign one team to chart “air corridors,” another to monitor “sea lanes,” and a third to transcribe call signs.
 Every few minutes, pause the radar, ask for a status update, then resume the encounter.
 The cadence imitates real briefings and pads the experience with improv gold.

-When a new contact appears, freeze the sweep and invite someone to monologue as that blip—perhaps they’re a weather balloon with existential dread or a spy plane late for dinner.
+When a new contact appears, freeze the sweep and invite someone to monologue as that blip—perhaps they’re a weather balloon on vacation or a spy plane late for dinner.
 Switching perspectives transforms anonymous dots into characters and gives shy participants a low-stakes improv prompt.

 Assign one person to voice over the radar while another “pilot” responds on walkie-talkie.
 The back-and-forth dialogue turns the simulator into a mini audio drama perfect for improv nights.